Haiti crisis: What we know about the gang takeover that has paralysed the country

 We don’t know exactly why Haiti’s powerful criminal gangs chose that moment to strike.
 But one day later, they unleashed a wave of violence that killed at least four police officers and forced airports, businesses, and schools to close and numerous Haitians to flee their homes.

-In a recorded video, gang leader and former police officer Jimmy Chérizier — known by his childhood nickname, “Barbecue” — declared that he planned to capture various government ministers and prevent Henry from entering the country.
+In a recorded video, gang leader and former police officer Chérizier declared that he planned to capture various government ministers and prevent Henry from entering the country.

 “With our guns and with the Haitian people, we will free the country,” said Chérizier, who has previously claimed that he is a “revolutionary” rather than a mere crook.

-Note: This story was originally published on 4 March 2024 and was updated on 12 March to reflect the changing situation.